 - Double as earplugs and pressure relievers

-- Open duct filter allows you to still hear important sounds
+- An open duct filter allows you to still hear important sounds

 - Comfortable to wear.
-ATS allows earplug to adapt to the shape of the ear
+ATS allows earplugs to adapt to the shape of the ear

 - Can be trimmed to size so it does not protrude from the ear (see instructions for details)

 - Double Flange Silicone

 - Insertion tool included

 What Others Have to Say about Alpine FlyFit Earplugs

 I consider my husband and I earplug connoisseurs, as we both wear many different kinds of earplugs for a range of reasons (light foam ones to cut sharp noises during sleep, heavier rubber ones to cut out all noise at work in an open-plan office, over the ear with built-in headphones for commercial air travel…).
 I got these for my husband, who has to fly scientific research flights in which they fly almost every day for a month in long parabolas (i.e., constant and extreme pressure changes).
 He was starting to have some problems with his ears, and the doctor diagnosed mild barotrauma (i.e., ear damage due to pressure changes).

 He wore these on his first flight the other day and reported that his ears were good (I should note that he has also started a steroid nose spray, so hard to know what is responsible for the improvement).
 We both like that these are VERY soft earplugs, very gentle on the ear canal.
 They also have a very short “tail” that sticks out of the ear (it comes with a little wand to help you stick the earplug in), so you should have no trouble with over-ear headphones/ear protection, or with sleeping on your side.
 We will see how the rest of his research campaign goes, but if these continue to work out I will buy several more pairs.